Stelios Serafidis: International career

-After football
+Managerial career

-After he retired, Serafidis went on to offer his services to AEK for a number of consecutive years as coach.
-He returned in 1973 as a goalkeeping coach and remained in that position for over 2 decades.
-He worked for many years with the club's goalkeepers and later on he undertook similar duties for the AEK Athens Academy.
+After he retired, Serafidis went on to offer his services to AEK in various roles for a number of seasons.
+In 1973 he returned to the club as a goalkeeping coach of the first team for over 2 decades, as well as manager of their reserve and youth team whenever required.
+He worked for many years with the club's goalkeepers and later on he undertook similar duties for their academy.
 In 1983 he served as the assistant manager to John Barnwell.

+Personal life

-Although he was in his eighties, Serafidis was always close to AEK in both home and away matches, whereas he was the president of the Veterans Association of AEK Athens.
-His name is honoured on one of the four pillars of AEK Athens' new stadium, Agia Sophia Stadium, alongside other important figures of the club's history such as Kostas Nestoridis, Mimis Papaioannou and Thomas Mavros.
+Although he was in his eighties, Serafidis remained close to AEK in both home and away matches and he also served as president of the club's Veterans Association.
+His name is commemorated on one of the four pillars of the new stadium of AEK Athens, the Agia Sophia Stadium, alongside other important figures of the club's history such as Kostas Nestoridis, Mimis Papaioannou and Thomas Mavros.
 Furthermore, the name "Serafidion" was given to the training ground of AEK Athens in his honour.

-He died after a long battle with cancer on 4 January 2022, at the age of 86.
+Serafidis died after a long battle with cancer on 4 January 2022, at the age of 86.